EmpowermentZone/EdSharp/EdSharp.md

 ## Invoking Snippets
 Press Alt+S to save all or selected text to a file that may be conveniently pasted into other documents.
 You may give the file a descriptive name and an extension appropriate for its content.
 It is saved in a subfolder of the EdSharp data folder.
 Each programming compiler or interpreter may have its own set of snippets.
 The subfolder name is the same as the current value of the Pick Compiler command, Control+Shift+F5.
 If no compiler has been chosen, the "Default" subfolder is used.

 Press Alt+V to pick one of the available snippets and paste it into the current document.
-This command lists snippets in the Default snippet folder, as well as those in the folder associated with a Compiler being used.
+This command lists snippets in the Default snippet folder, and those in the folder associated with a Compiler being used.
 This lets you have a set of snippets that are available regardless of the programming language in use.

 Use the View Snippet command, Alt+Shift+V, to load a snippet file into EdSharp for viewing or editing rather than execution.
 You can also manage snippet files with the Explorer Folder command, Alt+Backslash, which lets you open Windows Explorer in the subfolder containing snippet files.